Genitive construction: Using a clitic

 For example, the English so-called "Saxon genitive" (the "'s" modifier, as in "John's father" or "the King of Spain's house").
-Note that the two genitive constructions in English (using "of" and "'s") are not synonymous.
-In some cases, both can be used ("John's father", "the father of John"; "the capital of the nation", "the nation's capital"), but some constructions feel natural one way, but expressed the other way will feel awkward or ungrammatical, or may even have a different meaning ("I found John's coat" but not I found the coat of John; "We need to encourage the love of music" but not We need to encourage music's love; "I was given two weeks' notice" but not I was given notice of two weeks).
+The two genitive constructions in English (using "of" and "'s") are not synonymous.
+In some cases, both can be used ("John's father", "the father of John"; "the capital of the nation", "the nation's capital"), but some constructions feel natural one way but awkward or ungrammatical if they are expressed the other way.
+They may even have a different meaning ("I found John's coat" but not I found the coat of John; "We need to encourage the love of music" but not We need to encourage music's love).

-Sometimes the seemingly discordant construction may be the right one, such as in the idiom will be the death of (e.g. "She'll be the death of me", meaning something close to "She'll be my downfall"—even though the latter sentence uses a possessive pronoun, the former uses a prepositional genitive).
+Sometimes, the seemingly-discordant construction may be the right one, such as in the idiom will be the death of (e.g. "She'll be the death of me", meaning something close to "She'll be my downfall"; even though the latter sentence uses a possessive pronoun, the former uses a prepositional genitive).

 A construction called the double genitive is also used to precisely denote possession and resolve ambiguity in some cases.
-For example, the phrase "this is a picture of John's" denotes that the picture is owned by John, but does not necessarily feature John.
+For example, the phrase "this is a picture of John's" denotes that the picture is owned by John but does not necessarily feature John.
 By comparison, "this is a picture of John" indicates that the picture features John, and "this is John's picture" ambiguously indicates that either John owns the picture or that the picture features John.
 However, this construction is also considered to be either informal or not part of Standard English.

 The distinction between the use of a clitic and a preposition/linking word is not always clear.
-For example, the Japanese particle no の "of" is normally written as a separate word, but is sometimes analyzed as a clitic.
-The particle no could alternatively be considered as either a particle, or as a suffix.
+For example, the Japanese particle no の "of" is sometimes analyzed as a clitic.
+The particle no could alternatively be considered as either a particle or as a suffix.